First month 25% off for new traders — code

 1. Test from each VPS itself, never from home internet.

-4. Compare on order-path p50, order-path p99, feed p50, feed p99, and jitter — together, not in isolation.
+5. Compare on order-path p50 and p99, feed p50 and p99, and jitter together, not in isolation.

-Pre-launch latency checklist
+Pre-launch Polymarket VPS latency checklist

 Before you run real capital through a Polymarket bot on any VPS: